SeanWahl/SeanWahl.github.io/_projects/hippo_project.md

 Overall, I am proud of this project and everything it taught me.
 With more time, I am confident we could have gotten it working for the competition.
 I think it is very telling that we did a good job on this considering most people in the class did not get to full robot integration by the end of the quarter.

-For solo website portfolio of this project, see <a href="https://seanwahl.github.io/ME-507-Portfolio/index.html">here</a>.
+For a solo website portfolio of this project, see <a href="https://seanwahl.github.io/ME-507-Portfolio/index.html">here</a>.